ninemillionbicycles/CppND-Route-Planning-Project/README.md

 # Route Planning Project

-This repository contains tmy solution for the Route Planning project of the Udacity C++ Nanodegree.
+This repository contains my solution for the Route Planning project of the Udacity C++ Nanodegree.

 <img src="map.png" width="600" height="450" />